 We find it surprising how seldom the insulation value of ski boots is mentioned in other online reviews.
 Skiing regularly takes place in cold conditions.
 Your boots should accommodate that.
 With a wide range of construction styles and materials, we found variation in the warmth of the boots we selected for review.
 Thicker liners and thicker shells make for warmer boots.
 More material between your warm foot and the cold outside slows the transfer of heat.
 What this means is that there is a pretty clear correlation between the weight of the boots and the insulation value.
 Of course, fit matters, but that can be adjusted.
 The other thing that matters is the "density" of the liners.
 Softer foam in the liners seems to feel warmer.

 The ultra-light boots are the least insulating, while the beefy boots are the warmest.
-A notable exception is the Scott Cosmos III.
-It is the lightest four-buckle boot in the test but the liner is thick and fluffy.
-These liners may very well "pack out" with time (we didn't test long enough to ascertain exactly how much), losing both support and insulation value, but they offer warm protection when new.
+A notable exception is the Scarpa Maestrale RS.
+It is among the lighter four-buckle boost in the test but the liner is thick and fluffy.
+Scarpa works with Intuition Brand for their liners and Intuition liners are proven and highly functional.
+Many will replace stock liners with Intuition liners for performance, warmth, and comfort.

 After determining the kind of days you plan to be spending in these boots, and where, other factors will also need to be considered.
 Fit, material, and performance are just a few important factors making this purchase a hard decision to make.
 Using this review, we hope to give you a clear idea of what boots will best suit your needs.